Definition, history, goals & methodology

 - Saving of costs in environmental analysis

-The Life Cycle Assessment (LCA) in accordance with ISO 14044 is one of the already recognised and widely used standards for environmental assessment.
+The Life Cycle Assessment (LCA) in accordance with ISO 14044 is one of the widely used standards for environmental assessment.
 Like the LCA, the PEF takes a life cycle perspective, but follows further product category specific requirements and standardised specifications which create a higher comparability of the results.

 Examples of which key requirements differ: